 The search for real eggs at your local market and concern for animal welfare are connected at the root.
 Find a farm that is concerned about the hens’ daily living conditions and you are well on your way to great-tasting, wholesome eggs.
 At Bethesda Farm, our guiding principle is “the chicken comes first, then the egg.”

 One key to finding real eggs is isolating the difference between “marketing guidelines” and bonafide egg quality and animal welfare standards.
-If you start with the understanding that, other than the term “organic,” there isn’t much regulation of the terms used to sell eggs.
+Other than the term “organic,” there isn’t much regulation of the terms used to sell eggs.

 As awareness grows about the plight of caged egg-laying birds, there has been a move to “cage-free” eggs.
 Cage-free birds, as the name implies, aren’t kept in cages; however, as the video “The Story of an Egg” points out, the term “cage-free” doesn’t tell us much else about the living conditions of “cage-free” hens.
 In fact, terms such as “cage-free”, “free-range” and even “pasture-raised” are essentially marketing descriptions with no actual standards behind them.
 They tend to create confusion rather than provide easily recognizable systems that provide reliable egg quality and animal welfare conditions.

 Living Space Comparisons

 Bethesda Farm has been certified as “Mobile Houses on Pasture” (soon to become “Pasture Living”) according to Whole Foods Egg Standards.
 Before we look at the requirements for that certification, below is a graphic that visually demonstrates the typical difference in living space for the various “marketing terms” mentioned above.

 As you can see, there is a wide discrepancy between “cage-free” hens and “pasture-raised” hens.
 But the difference is not only in the amount of space that they receive.
 Cage-free hens, though arguably better off than caged birds, may still never see the sunshine or a blade of grass.